 Vitamin K interferes with blood-thinning medication like warfarin.
 Follow your doctor’s dietary instructions if you are taking blood thinners.

 Iodine is a trace mineral that is critical for the proper function of the thyroid gland.
 Insufficient levels of iodine may result in goiter, an enlarged thyroid gland.
 Natural sources of iodine include seaweed, cod, yogurt, and milk.

-Table salt and bread are often enriched with the mineral, so iodine deficiency is rare in the U.S. Just as low levels of iodine can be harmful to health and to the function of the thyroid gland, high levels of the trace mineral can lead to goiter and hypothyroidism as well.
+Table salt and bread are often enriched with minerals, so iodine deficiency is rare in the U.S. Just as low levels of iodine can be harmful to health and to the function of the thyroid gland, high levels of trace minerals can lead to goiter and hypothyroidism as well.
 Iodine supplements may interact with certain diuretics, blood pressure medications, and anti-thyroid medications.

 Iron is a mineral that is critical in the body because it is a constituent of hemoglobin, the protein that carries oxygen from the lungs and delivers it to tissues.
 You need enough iron to make healthy red blood cells.

 A lack of iron causes a condition called iron-deficiency anemia.
 This condition makes you tired because tissues do not receive enough oxygen.
 Women who are pregnant and those who have heavy menstrual cycles have greater requirements for iron.
 The best sources of iron include fortified breakfast cereal, oysters, white beans, dark chocolate, and beef liver.